-Aggregate those decisions together, and we see that there is no crisis.
-Facebook continues to grow.
-I personally think people should read more books and spend less time on Facebook, but I’m a literary boffin type person who would say the same of television.
+Aggregate those decisions together, and we see that there is no crisis, because Facebook continues to grow by most metrics; if their growth is slowing, it is because virtually everyone with an Internet connection is already on Facebook.
+I personally think people should read more books and spend less time on Facebook, but I’m a literary boffin type person who would also say the same of television.
 Lots of literary boffin type persons have had the same view of TV since TV came out—you should read more books and watch less TV—but, in the data, people didn’t watch less TV until quite recently, when Facebook started to replace TV.

 Facebook is a Girardian scapegoat for a media ecosystem that is unable or unwilling to consider its own role in the 2016 fiasco.
 With any media story, there are at least two stories: the story itself and the decision behind working on and publishing and positioning that particular story.
 The second story is very seldom discussed by journalists and media companies themselves, but it’s an important issue in itself.

 wasting spending time online.
-Maybe they’ll find an alternate way to do it (again, I’m not personally a big Facebook user), but if they do, I don’t think it’ll be because of the 5000th media scare story about Facebook.
+Maybe current Facebook users will find an alternate way to spend/waste time online (again, I’m not personally a big Facebook user), but if they do, I don’t think it’ll be because of the 5000th media scare story about Facebook.

 So far, I’ve read zero media stories that cite Rene Girard and the scapegoating mechanism: I don’t think the media understands itself right now.